 - Video: Connections between air quality and climate (WMO)

-2. WHAT IS AIR POLLUTION?
+4. WHAT IS AIR POLLUTION?

 Air pollution is caused by gases and particles emitted to the atmosphere from a variety of human activities, such as the inefficient combustion of fuels or the open burning of waste, agriculture, and farming.
 There are also natural sources contributing to air pollution, many of which are impacted by human activities such as forest fires, soil dust, and salt in sea spray.

-Nitrogen oxides (NOx) are a group of air polluting chemical compounds, comprising nitrogen dioxide (NO2) and nitrogen monoxide (NO).
-NO 2 is the most harmful of these compounds for human health and is generated from human activities.
+Nitrogen oxides (NOX) are a group of air polluting chemical compounds, comprising nitrogen dioxide (NO2) and nitrogen monoxide (NO).
+NO2 is the most harmful of these compounds for human health and is generated from human activities.
 It impacts human health, reduces atmospheric visibility, and can play a significant role in climate change, at high concentrations.
 Finally, it is a critical precursor to the formation of O₃ and fine particulates (PM2.5).

 For more information see here:

-3. HOW LONG HAS AIR POLLUTION BEEN A PROBLEM?
+5. HOW LONG HAS AIR POLLUTION BEEN A PROBLEM?

 Air pollution has been associated with humans for millennia, starting with the use of fire for cooking and warmth.
 Dangerously high levels of outdoor air pollution became a problem during the industrial revolution, where the massive use of coal gave rise to many episodes of serious urban air pollution.